srinivasulurao/divido-assessement/README.md

 It is really just that, load JSON files, fetch values using a dot-separated path and write tests!

+You do not have to create an API or a front end, a properly tested class or classes is enough

 ## Notes

 1. All of the configuration files your code will process will